-Confidence in organisational survival is high, with 90% of groups confident (extremely or fairly) in their group's survival over the next six months.
-This has increased since the UK's Covid-19 lockdowns in spring/summer 2020, when one in five groups weren't sure about surviving the following six months.
+Confidence in organisational survival is high, with 91% of groups confident (extremely or fairly) in their group's survival over the next six months.
+This has increased since the early stages of the UK's Covid-19 lockdowns in spring 2020, when one in five groups weren't sure about surviving the following six months.
 Currently, confidence levels are similar to those seen at the start of the cost-of-living crisis in autumn 2021.